jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 ## How might a day of learning look like ... (cont.)

   * Take and organize research information
-  * Submit a paper to Carmen
+  * Submit an assignment to Carmen
-  * Take an exam (more on this in ExamSoft session)
+  * Take an quiz or exam
   * Checking your grades, bus routes, etc.

 ---

 ## Top Hat Polling

-**Tools**: Top Hat
+**Tool**: Top Hat

-If you did not complete the Tech Setup quiz in Jump Start, join the Top Hat course using this code: 566704
+* If you did not complete the Tech Setup quiz in Jump Start, join the Top Hat course using this code: 566704
+* Please take the pre-survey now in Top Hat!

 ---

 ## Keep yourself up-to-date with your courses

-**Tools**: Canvas
+**Tool**: Canvas *(it's what the system is called)*

 * Access courses
-* Make sure that you are receiving notifications!
+* Tweak your notification settings
 * Check upcoming events, due dates, etc.
 * Check notifications and messages
 * Access course materials and activities